bustle/bluestream/README.md

 `readAsync(stream: Readable, count?: number): Promise<any>`

-Returns a count of bytes in a Buffer, characters in a string or objects in an array.
-If no data arrives before the stream ends `null` is returned.
+Returns a count of bytes in a Buffer, characters in a string, or objects in an array.
+If no data arrives before the stream ends, `null` is returned.

 ## iterate